runtimeverification/plutus-core-semantics/IOG-contracts/README.md

 ### Haskell language extension

-The `TypeApplications` language extension is necessary to the UPLC code generation function.
+The `TypeApplications` language extension is necessary for the UPLC code generation function.
 Should the code generation process be started in the cabal repl, it is then necessary to set this option with:
 ```